ddc-java/ddc-day/pages.md

 : For a single-page site (e.g. a practical exam problem), the description can be set at the page or site level---but it must be set, in any event.
 For a multi-page site, the description should be set in each page.

 `heading_navigator.enabled`
-: This is a Boolean-valued property, used to control the generation of a left sidebar navigator with links to all level 1--3 headings in the page body.
+: This is a Boolean-valued property, used to control the generation of a left sidebar navigator with links to headings in the page body.
 If omitted, left without a value, or set to `false`, then the sidebar navigator will not be generated.
+Set at the page level, this property overrides the site-level setting.

+`heading_navigator.from`
+: This is a numeric-valued property, used to specify the minimum heading level included in the heading navigator.
+Set at the page level, this property overrides the site-level setting.

+`heading_navigator.to`
+: This is a numeric-valued property, used to specify the maximum heading level included in the heading navigator.
 Set at the page level, this property overrides the site-level setting.

 `menu`
 : This is the text that is displayed in the page navigator bar (if `page_navigator.enabled` is `true`), for the current page.
 If omitted or left blank, the current page will not be listed in the page navigator.